frozenspider/SubRipEditor/README.md

 *Transliterate* button serves for changing text written with incorrect keyboard layout on multi-lingual systems.
 Currently only support English <--> Russian layout changes.

-*Shift All* shifts time marks for all subtitle entries in the editor for a given amount of milliseconds.
+*Shift* buttons shifts time marks for subtitle entries in the editor for a given amount of milliseconds.

+*Shift Before* and *Shift After* shifts all entries before/after selected entry (inclusive).

 Planned features